 While most Americans share that same love of food, food bloggers are the people who love to share that love.
 They are the people who want to share the flavors of their families, and their backgrounds, and the recipes they create in their kitchens, with the world.
 We, food bloggers, are some of the few people who will make our families suffer for a half hour as the tantalizing dish we made is ready to eat – but we need to photograph it to get the perfect picture to share with our readers.
 It’s a labor, but it’s also a labor of love, and with food blogging, if you don’t love what you do – it shows.

-It’s not a job.
-Very few people make a living off of it.
-Sure, we get perks like free samples of products, but mostly, food bloggers do it because they love it.
+It’s not a job for most bloggers.
+Very few people make a full time living off of it.
+Sure, we get perks like free products and can be paid if we work hard at it, but mostly, food bloggers do it because they love it.

 I love food blogging because of every aspect of it.
 When I started, it was for the baking.
 I could care less about the photography – a quick look at my first post shows you that much.
 The writing was fun, as I’d always enjoyed writing, but I never would have thought I’d come to share as much of my life with the world through this blog as I have.
 I came to love the writing and the photography – getting better over time I hope – but truly, it was the community that surprised me.
 They’re an inspiring group.

 Whether the food blogging community knows someone or not, it seems they are always willing to help.
 Yesterday, December 17th, a blogger day of silence was held in memory of the Newtown victims.
 A small act, but one far spread enough to show the residents of Newtown they are being prayed for.
 Stephanie Au of Life Tastes Like Food hosted a holiday auction to benefit a friend of hers suffering from Leukemia, and raised $3,000.
 It’s the things these people do that are inspiring, that make me want to be a better person.